Dragons’ Den: Series 14, Episode 1

 Newman's laid-back approach proved to be the investment barrier for Meaden too who said she was out on the basis that “there doesn't seem to be an end game”.

 Start-up business lesson: Before you look for investment for your business, you really need to consider what you want the investment for and whether you really need it.
 Unmotivated by money and with a relaxed approach to finances, Newman was unable to convince the Dragons that he deserved their backing.
-Ask yourself these 10 questions before looking for start-up funding.

 The Dhillon family

 Concept: Cleaning device for muddy shoes and boots

 Investment sought: £60,000 for 10% equity

 Investment received: £60,000 for 30% equity (Peter Jones, Deborah Meaden and Touker Suleyman)

 The second family business of the episode and the last to pitch was Bootbuddy; a cleaning device invented by 15 year-old Arminder Dhillon as a solution to help him clean his muddy football boots.
 The device – intended to “leave the outdoors outside” – consists of a long brush, scraper and bottle container that you fill with water and then scrub to clean.

 While Arminder was the inventor, it was his mother Rashpal and brother Gurminder (the main shareholders) that led the pitch and outlined the headline stats: the Bootbuddy had generated revenue of £100,000 in 2015 with over 6,000 sales at a retail price of £12.99.